 Every high quality electric model train has a vital piece of track called the re-railer.
 When the train passes over that particular piece of track, the wheels are realigned for the next smooth trip around the Christmas tree.
 The sustainability of leaders requires time for reflection and recalibration.
 Show me a leader that is able to show empathy, deepen friendships, and contribute to important networks, and I will show you a leader who understands the importance of contemplation and self-reflection.
 You can’t give away what you don’t have.
 Keep your reservoirs full.

 Remember, your emotional maturity is important because your team will follow your lead.

 For more on becoming an emotionally intelligent leader, read the article "Making Relational Glue" in our book FIT – Improving the Leadership Health of Yourself and Others.

 Dave has over 35 years of church ministry experience including 23 years as a senior pastor.
 His consulting experience includes ministry assessment, leadership coaching, and strategic planning.
-Dave’s degrees include a B.S. in Bible, a M.S. in Organizational Leadership and a D.Min in Leadership.
+Dave’s degrees include a M.S. in Organizational Leadership and a D.Min in Leadership.